tkherman/Scheduling-Simulator/README.md

 >    model.
 >
 >   - Which IPC mechanism will you use: named pipes or unix domain sockets?
->       - we think unix domain sockets is the choice because it allows
+>       - We think unix domain sockets is the better choice because they allow
->         bi-directional communications where as named pipes only allow one
+>         bi-directional communication whereas named pipes only allow one-way
->         direction communication which means we have to create two separate
+>         communication which means we would have to create two separate pipes.
->         pipes
 >
 >   - How will you utilize this IPC mechanism?
->       - we can use this with poll() to detect if client is sending any new
+>       - We will use this with poll() to detect if client is sending any new
->         processes
+>         processes.
 >
 >       Note: you may wish to consider this response in light of your answer in
 >       question 6.